mojasp/lcmsec-ra-measurements/README.md

     * run_naive_tree_noverif with delays of 20ms,10ms.
 LCMsec commit bd98abd - "Attestation static naive measurement commit"
     * run_naive_tree_verif with delays of 20ms,10ms.
 LCMsec commit bd98abd - "Attestation static naive measurement commit"

-* I have included the full tracy captures of all runs that were performed to record measurements in this repo; they can be examined them in tracy.
-For this reason, this repo is very large , bewar before downloading.

-* Tracy instrumentation is used to measure the times taken for group key agreement.
-If interested, you can gather far more data from the respective traces than is eventually used by the analysis
+* Tracy instrumentation is used to measure the times taken for group key agreement / dynamic attestation / static group attestation

 ## technical considerations

 * We are running many nodes on one machine => its easy to overflow buffers or overload CPU since we are on a broadcast topology.
 So we cannot run more than ~40 nodes on one machine.
 The limit of active nodes in the DB GKA / RA seems to be about 25.
-* For the same reason timeouts in the discovery phase are increased (ensure discovery doesn't time out).
+* For the same reason timeouts in the discovery phase are increased for the measurements (ensure discovery doesn't time out).

 ## Instructions for use and overview over the files in this directory
 * You need one normal build of LCmsec as well as one tracy-enabled build.
 To produce the latter, configure LCMSec to use tracy with `cmake -DUSE_TRACY=ON [...]`.
 You also need the tracy-csvexport and tracy-capture binaries which can be built from source (tracy-src/capture and tracy-src/csvexport).
 For me, there were some errors during the build (tracy issue #811 and #548 on github); if that is the case set -DNO_PARALLEL_STL=1 and D_LEGACY=1 when configuring.